hendrik-schulte/UnityEnhanced/StateMachine/README.md

 ### [TransitionAnimator](StateListener/TransitionAnimator.cs)

-This component enables easy transitions between UI canvases using animations.
+This component enables easy transitions using animations.
 Needs an Animator component with Animations named *Open* and *Closed*.
 A sampe animation can be found in [*/Animation/*](StateMachine/StateListener/Animation/).
-For performance reasons it is recommended to use TransitionAlphaBlend whenever possible.
-This may even work with non-UI objects.
+For performance reasons it is recommended to use TransitionAlphaBlend for Canvases whenever possible.

 ## Going deeper: Instanced State Machines